• Skip to primary navigation

 The company has been manufacturing pottery wheels in the US for more than 40 years.

-Powder-coated steel legs to prevent corrosion in a moist atmosphere, along with a cast-aluminum foot pedal, a cast-aluminum wheel head, steel pins, and an all-steel construction, mean this baby is built to last!
+Powder-coated steel legs to prevent corrosion in a moist atmosphere, along with a cast-aluminum foot pedal, a cast-aluminum wheel head, steel pins, and all-steel construction mean this baby is built to last!

 Brent models feature both forward and reverse directions as well as the addition of a neutral setting – whereby the wheel can turn freely for banding and decorating.
 And this is a feature you just don’t get on cheaper pottery wheels.